Children of Military Couples and Military Single Parents

 While there are some minor administrative differences in each of the services, family care plans have three basic requirements: short-term care providers, long-term care providers, and care provision details.

 Short-Term Care Provider.
-Single-parents and military couples with children must designate a non-military person who will agree, in writing, to accept care of the member's children at any time, 24 hours per day, 7 days per week, in the event the military member is called to duty or deployed with no-notice.
+Single-parents and military couples with children must designate a non-military person who will agree, in writing, to accept care of the member's children at any time, 24 hours per day, seven days per week, in the event the military member is called to duty or deployed with no-notice.
 While this person cannot be another military member, the person can be a military spouse.
 The short-term care provider must live in the local area where the military member(s) are stationed/located.
 The short-term care provider must sign the family care plan, indicating that they understand the responsibilities that are being entrusted to them.

 Long-Term Care Provider.
 In addition to the short-term care provider, the military member(s) must also designate a non-military person, who will agree, in writing, to provide long-term care for their children in the event the military member(s) are deployed for a significant period, or in the event they are selected for an unaccompanied overseas tour, or are assigned to a ship at sea.
 The long-term care provider does not have to live in the local area, but the family care plan must contain provisions to transfer the child(ren) from the short-term care provider to the long-term care provider (finances, airline tickets, etc.), in the event a no-notice deployment turns into a long-term deployment.
 The long-term care provider must sign the family care plan, indicating that they understand the responsibilities that are being entrusted to them.

 Care Provision Details.
 In addition to designating short-term and long-term care providers, the family care plan must include detailed plans for the care and support of the children.
-Family care plans must include provisions for logistical movement of the family or caregiver.
-Logistical arrangements include, but are not limited to, arrangements to relocate, if necessary, the caregiver or family to a new location, financial, medical and legal support necessary to ensure continuity of care and support of family members during the movement.
-Logistical arrangements must provide for financial support necessary to transport the family or caregiver to a designated location.
+Family care plans must include provisions for the logistical movements of the family or caregiver.
+Logistical arrangements include, but are not limited to, arrangements to relocate, if necessary, the caregiver or family to a new location, financial, medical, and legal support necessary to ensure continuity of care and support of family members during the movement.
+Logistical arrangements must provide for the financial support necessary to transport the family or caregiver to a designated location.
 The military member(s) must also give consideration of a non-military escort for family members requiring assistance such as infants, children, elderly and disabled adults should be outlined when personal family considerations dictate.

 Family care plans must also include arrangements for the financial well-being of family members covered by the family care plan during short- and long-term separations.
 Arrangements for financial care should include power(s) of attorney, allotments, or other appropriate means to ensure the self-sufficiency and financial security of family members.